 Yinying Wang is an assistant professor of educational leadership in the Department of Educational Policy Studies at Georgia State University.
 She earned her Ed.D. in urban educational leadership at the University of Cincinnati.

-She primarily uses social network analysis and quantitative method to study educational policy and leadership.
-Her publications focus on social media in education policymaking and organizational communication, big data in education and digital inequities in virtual schools.
+She primarily uses social network analysis and quantitative method to study educational leadership and policy.
+Her publications focus on social media in educational organizational communication and educational policymaking, digital inequities in virtual schools.
 In addition to teaching educational leadership courses, she also teaches Social Network Analysis (EPS 8780).
 Her background includes medical doctor, classroom teacher and school administrator.

 Wang, Y. (2016).
 “U.S. State education agencies’ use of Twitter: Mission accomplished?”
 Sage Open, 6(1), 1-12. doi: 10.1177/2158244015626492.